powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/index.md

 The `dc` property is an optional property that defines if you want to run an AC power flow or a DC power flow.
 The default value is `false`.

 **lowImpedanceBranchMode**
 The `lowImpedanceBranchMode` property is an optional property that defines how to deal with low impedance lines (when $$Z$$ is less than the $$10^{-8}$$ per-unit threshold).
-Two options are available:
+Possible values are:
 - Use `REPLACE_BY_ZERO_IMPEDANCE_LINE` if you want to consider a low impedance line has $$R$$ and $$X$$ equal to zero.
 - Use `REPLACE_BY_MIN_IMPEDANCE_LINE` if you want to consider a low impedance line with a small value equal to the previously given threshold.

 **throwsExceptionInCaseOfSlackDistributionFailure**
 The `throwsExceptionInCaseOfSlackDistributionFailure` is an optional property that defines if an exception has to be thrown in case of slack distribution failure.
-This could happen in small synchronous component without enough generators or loads.
+This could happen in small synchronous component without enough generators or loads to balance the mismatch.
 In that case, the remaining active power mismatch remains on the selected slack bus.

 **voltageRemoteControl**
 The `voltageRemoteControl` property is an optional property that defines if the remote control for voltage controllers has to be modeled.
 The default value is `false`.

 **slackBusSelectorType**
 The `slackBusSelectorType` property is an optional property that defines how to select the slack bus.
 The three options are available through the configuration file:
-- `First` if you want to choose the first bus of all the network buses.
+- `First` if you want to choose the first bus of all the network buses, identified by the [slack terminal extension]().
-- `Name` if you want to choose a specific bus as slack bus.
-In that case, the other property `nameSlackBusSelectorBusId` is required.
+- `Name` if you want to choose a specific bus as the slack bus.
+In that case, the other `nameSlackBusSelectorBusId` property has to be filled.
-- `MostMeshed` if you want to choose the most meshed bus as slack bus.
-This option is required for computation on several computed component.
+- `MostMeshed` if you want to choose the most meshed bus as the slack bus.
+This option is required for computation with several synchronous component.

 Note that if you want to choose the slack bus that is defined inside the network with a slackTerminal extension, you have to use the `LoadflowParameters`

 **nameSlackBusSelectorBusId**
 The `nameSlackBusSelectorBusId` property is a required property if you choose `Name` for property `slackBusSelectorType`.
-It defines the bus chosen for slack distribution by its identifiable.
-It is a String and there is no default value.
+It defines the bus chosen for slack distribution by its ID.

 See below an extract of a config file that could help: